MUSSLES/sspipeline/readme.md

 ### Citations

-If pipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
-Until a specific publication is written about pipeline please cite the github URL: www.github.com/MUSSLES/pipeline
+If SSPipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
+Until a specific publication is written about SSPipeline please cite the github URL: www.github.com/MUSSLES/sspipeline

 ### License Info